CEREBRAL CONTUSIONS, DIFFUSE AXONAL INJURY, AND THE SHAKEN BABY SYNDROME

 brainstem hemorrhages

 DAI is rarely a pure lesion, and, clinically, its effects are difficult to separate from other concurrent TBI pathology.
 When severe, it can depress consciousness in the acute phase and can cause lasting impairment of memory and cognition.
-The MRI shows small hypointense lesions corresponding to traumatic microbleeds.
+The MRI shows small hypointense lesions corresponding to microbleeds.
 While being the only marker of DAI, the microbleeds may not correlate with the degree of axonal damage.
-In acute DAI, the brain is either normal or shows petechial hemorrhages in the corpus callosum, centrum semiovale, dorsolateral brainstem, and other areas, due to tearing of blood vessels.
-These vascular lesions should be distinguished from secondary brainstem hemorrhages that occur with herniations (see further on).
+In acute DAI, the brain is either normal or shows petechial hemorrhages in the corpus callosum, centrum semiovale, dorsolateral brainstem, and other areas, corresponding to the microbleeds.
+These vascular lesions should be distinguished from secondary brainstem hemorrhages that occur with herniations (see further on). herniations (see further on).

 DAI: axonal swellings.